-In case you missed it, a lead research scientist at Fitbit has confirmed that the wearable tech heavyweight is working on devices that can diagnose sleep apnea, a sleep disorder that apparently affects 18 million Americans.
+In case you missed it, Fitbit has confirmed numerous times now that the wearable tech heavyweight is interesting in tracking sleep apnea, a sleep disorder that apparently affects 18 million Americans.

-In January last year, Fitbit CEO James Park hinted that the company's devices could be used in the future to diagnose disorders such as sleep apnea and high blood pressure, so it looks like this is something that has been in the works for a while.
+Fitbit CEO James Park has said that the Fitbit Ionic could be used in the future to diagnose disorders such as sleep apnea and high blood pressure, so Fitbit is clearly aiming to go beyond basic fitness like step tracking and to go into more advanced health sensing.

 But what is sleep apnea and how can wearables help combat the sleep disorder?
 We break down the facts to get to grips with it all.